docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 **Description**

-The TextDocument object stores a value for a TextLayer’s Source Text property.
+The TextDocument object stores a value for a TextLayer's Source Text property.
 Create it with the constructor, passing the string to be encapsulated.

 **Examples**